zlatsic/ZlatSic.github.io/docs/blog/crypto-start.md

 intensity.
 I set it to a lower than default value and the problem stopped.
 Lesson of the day, RTFM.

-# Pitfall 2: electric boogaloo
+## Pitfall 2: electric boogaloo

 My mining operation was now running smoothly, but I still wasn't getting the hashrates I saw people online reporting with my GPU (even considering lower intensity).
 So I decided to overclock my GPU.
-It turned out that my power consumption was unneccessarily high so I dropped it from 280W to 130 (that's why the boogaloo is electric).
+It turned out that my power consumption was unneccessarily high so I dropped it from 280W to 130.
 I also underclocked the GPU core clock, but overclocked the memory clock.
 I used the guide found [here](https://www.nicehash.com/blog/post/nvidia-rtx-3000-series-overclocking-guide-to-increase-mining-profits) to get the idea how much should I set my values.